-- Approval by the Judicial Council, the Legislature, or the Governor for proposals for rules, legislation, or branchwide policies. - A set schedule for submittal of proposals.

-- Public input on proposed rules, legislation, and policies. - Availability of Judicial Council staff resources during review and approval processes. - Effective communication for successful implementation of changes.
+- Proposals for rules, legislation, and branchwide policies that are subject to approval by the Judicial Council, the Legislature, or the Governor. - Submission of proposals must follow a set schedule. - Public input on proposed rules, legislation, and policies. - Judicial Council staff resources during review and approval processes. - Effective communication for successful implementation of changes.